 7. Fried Rice

-Fried rice may seem like a simple and tasty dish, but it often contains excessive amounts of oil, soy sauce, and sometimes high-sodium seasonings.
-“The problem with fried rice is that it can pack in a lot of calories and sodium without providing much nutritional value,” says Maggie Michalczyk, RDN.
+Fried rice often contains excessive amounts of oil, soy sauce, and sometimes high-sodium seasonings.
+“The problem with fried rice is that it can pack in a lot of calories and sodium without providing much nutritional value,” says Maggie Michalczyk, a registered dietitian nutritionist.
 The added fats and refined carbs can contribute to weight gain and other health concerns if consumed frequently.

 Healthier Swap: Opt for steamed brown rice or cauliflower rice for a lower-calorie, fiber-rich alternative.
 You can sauté it lightly with vegetables and a small amount of olive oil for added flavor.